Optimal Care Pathways

 The best cancer journey for specific cancer types

-The optimal care pathways aim to improve patient outcomes through promoting quality cancer care and ensuring that all people diagnosed with cancer receive the best care, irrespective of where they live or receive cancer treatment.
+The Optimal Care Pathways are a framework for the delivery of consistent, safe, high-quality, and evidence-based care for people with cancer.
+Covering every step from prevention and early detection through to recovery, living with a chronic disease, or end-of-life-care, they aim to improve patient outcomes through promoting quality cancer care and ensuring that all people diagnosed with cancer receive the best care, irrespective of where they live or receive cancer treatment.

-Cancer Council Victoria, supported by the Victorian Government, has recently undertaken work to refresh the optimal care pathways, quick reference guides and guides to best cancer care (formerly named the what to expect guides) for 15 cancer types (2nd edition).
+Cancer Council Victoria, supported by the Victorian Government, has undertaken work to refresh the Optimal Care Pathways, Quick Reference Guides and Guides to Best Cancer Care (formerly named the What to Expect Guides) for 15 cancer types (2nd edition).

-The 2nd edition of the optimal care pathways for cancer of unknown primary, cervical cancer and sarcoma are currently in progress.
+The 2nd edition of the Optimal Care Pathways, Quick Reference Guides and Guides to Best Cancer Care for cancer of unknown primary, cervical cancer and sarcoma are currently in progress.

 Downloadable information for your patients

-The short guides help patients, carers and families understand the optimal cancer care that should be provided at each step.
-They include optimal timeframes within which tests or procedures should be completed, prompt lists to support patients to understand what might happen at each step of their cancer journey and to consider what questions to ask, and provide information to help patients and carers communicate with health professionals.
+These short guides are a summary version of the Optimal Care Pathways.
+They help patients, carers and families understand the optimal cancer care that should be provided from diagnosis, through treatment and beyond.
+They include optimal time frames within which tests or procedures should be completed, prompt lists to support patients to understand what might happen at each step of their cancer experience and to consider what questions to ask, and provide information to help patients and carers communicate with health professionals.

 For general practitioners and practice managers